Cat predation on wildlife: Australia

 Cats in Australia have been found to have European origins.
 This is important to note because of their effect on native species.
 Feral cats in Australia have been linked to the decline and extinction of various native animals.
 They have been shown to cause a significant impact on ground nesting birds and small native mammals.

 Feral cats have also hampered any attempts to re-introduce threatened species back into areas where they have become extinct as the cats have hunted and killed the newly released animals.
 Numerous Australian environmentalists claim the feral cat has been an ecological disaster in Australia, inhabiting most ecosystems except dense rainforest, and being implicated in the extinction of several marsupial and placental mammal species.
 Some inhabitants have begun eating cat meat to mitigate the harm that wild cats do to the local wildlife.

 In 2020, it was reported that a culling of feral cats that had recently begun in Dryandra Woodland, in Western Australia, had caused the population of numbats to triple in number, the largest number of the endangered marsupial to have been recorded there since the 1990s.

 Feral and pet cats in Australia are estimated to kill around 650 million lizards and snakes per year, or about 225 reptiles per cat on average.
 Cats were found to be actively hunting and killing over 250 different species of reptiles in Australia, with 11 of which being considered endangered species.
 Cats consume so many lizards in Australia that there was a single cat found with the parts of 40 individual lizards inside of its stomach, the highest amount recorded thus far.

 Canada

-A 2013 study estimated that between 100 and 350 million birds are killed annually by pet cats in Canada.
+A 2013 study estimated that between 100 and 350 million birds are killed annually by feral and pet cats in Canada.